scraptechguy/.svgDataExtractor/README.md

 # Usage
 Programmed for retrieving data from .svg files with common pattern.
+(The data begin with "C" and end with "/>" while having unwanted ' " ' at the end)